robmarkcole/fire-detection-from-images/README.md

 Traditional smoke detectors work by [detecting the physical presence of smoke particles](https://www.nfpa.org/Public-Education/Staying-safe/Safety-equipment/Smoke-alarms/Ionization-vs-photoelectric).
 However they are prone to false detections (e.g. from toasters) and do not localise the fire particularly well.
 In these situations a camera solution could complement a traditional detector, in order to improve response times or to provide additional metrics such as the size and location of a fire.
 With the location and nature of the fire identified, an automated intervention may be possible, e.g. via a sprinkler system or drone.
 Also data can be sent to fire services to provide otherwise non-existent situational awareness.
 Particular locations I am interested in are: kitchens & living rooms, garages and outbuildings, and areas where fires might already be present but spreading outside a desired zone e.g. fire pit.

 There are a couple of significant challenges & open questions:
 * For fast edge model what is best architecture?
-Candidates include Yolov4-tiny/Yolov3, MobileNetSSDv2
 * Gathering or locating a comprehensive, representative and balanced training dataset
 * Handling different viewpoints, different camera manufacturers and settings, and different ambient lighting conditions.
 * Since fires are so bright they can often wash out images and cause other optical disturbances, how can this be compensated for?